SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 External Crystal      |  Not supported |  Not supported |
 External Clock        |   All Standard | 16,12,10,8,4,1 |

-Note: The internal oscillator is is factory calibrated very well at 3.3v, but it is consistently several percent fast at 5V, enough that UART starts to become unreliable.
-The ATtiny828R has a tighter factory calibration of it's internal oscillator (I think with temperature calibration info maybe? supplied information on what makes the R different seems to be pretty thin).
-It is otherwise identical to the ATtiny828, and has the same problem at 5V.
+## General warning
+The ATtiny828 is a pretty sorry piece of hardware - it clearly had it's crown jewel ADC stolen from it at the last minute, It's got no hardware I2C master, the hardware I2C slave requires the WDT to be enabled because of that nasty silicon bug, the internal oscillator has the strong voltage dependance...
+The sad fact is that unless you need a huge number of single-ended ADC inputs, this chip just straight up sucks.
+Try to avoid using these.

-### Warning: Pin 27 (PD3) does not work as an input unless watchdog timer is running
+## Warning: Pin 27 (PD3) does not work as an input unless watchdog timer is running
 This is a design flaw in the chip, as noted in the datasheet errata.
-Additionally, when the "ULP" oscillator (used by the WDT, among other things) is not running, it is "internally pulled down"; phrased more pessimistically, one might note that "if pin is output and high, it will continually draw current even without an external load.
+Additionally, when the "ULP" oscillator (used by the WDT, among other things) is not running, it is "internally pulled down"; phrased more pessimistically "if pin is output and high, it will continually draw current even without an external load".
 Definitely don't try to use power-saving sleep mode with PB3 set OUTPUT and HIGH.
 See code for "workaround" below - but the pin is still less useful than it should be; it is best limited to active output while the chip is awake (such as via it's PWM capability).
 Unless of course you want to use the ULP/WDT....
-Worse still, that's the clock pin for SPI and TWI.
-And TWI being an open drain bus is going to be pretty well hosed by that defect.
-This is a "Enable the WDT or disable TWI" level bug.
-It really is a crying shame how the 828 and 1634 were denied the fix they deserved - a fix for the pin errata, and it's crown jewel (the full on fancy-pants ATtiny841-style differential ADC with programmable gain selection which was clearly in the works for it).
+Worse still, that's the clock pin for the USI, hence I2C slave and SPI generally.
+I2C, being an open drain bus, will not function when the WDT is disabled because of this unwanted pulldown effect.
+It really is a crying shame how the 828 and 1634 were denied the fix they deserved - a fix for the pin errata.
 Note that, partly for this reason, when TWI is used in master-only mode (which is a software I2C master implementation) I2C is on PA4 and PA5, instead of PORTD, and is hence uneffected by this bug.

 ## Programming
 The ATtiny828 can be programmed with any ISP programmer.
 If using a version of Arduino prior to 1.8.13, be sure to choose a programmer with (ATTinyCore) after it's name (in 1.8.13 and later, only those will be shown), and connect the pins as normal for that ISP programmer.